ExpressionEngine/ExpressionEngine-User-Guide/source/modules/pages/control_panel/index.rst

 Create New Page
 ***************

-This button will take you to the :ref:`Publish <publish-pages-tab>` area of the Control Panel.
+This button will take you to the :ref:`Publish <publish_pages_tab>` area of the Control Panel.
 If you have specified a default Channel in the Module Configuration (see below), that Channel will be used, otherwise you will be presented with a choice of which Channel to publish to.

 ********************